Hooding Ceremony

 College of Education and Human Development

-The university will take photographs of each graduate being hooded, and these photo will be available for free, high-resolution download on the College of Education and Human Development flickr.
-Guests are welcome to take their own photos as well, if they wish.
-Typically a photo backdrop is available.
+The university will take photographs of each hooding recipient on stage, and these photo will be available for free, high-resolution download on the College of Education and Human Development flickr.

 The College of Education and Human Development Hooding Ceremony recognizes students' achievement in earning their master's or doctoral degrees.
 The ceremony is also a chance for graduates to recognize the family, friends, and educators whose support helped make their graduation possible.
 The Hooding Ceremony has been a favorite tradition in the College of Education and Human Development since it began in 2002.